PicoQuant/MH150-Demos/Readme.md

 # MHLib Programming Library for MultiHarp 150

-Version 2.0.0.0
+MHLib Programming Library for MultiHarp 150/160 Version 3.0.0.0
-PicoQuant GmbH - May 2020
+PicoQuant GmbH - March 2021

 ## Introduction

-The MultiHarp 150 is a TCSPC system with USB 3.0 interface.
+The MultiHarp 150/160 is a TCSPC system with USB 3.0 interface.
 The system requires a 686 class PC with suitable USB host controller, 4 GB of memory, two or more CPU cores and at least 2 GHz CPU clock.
-The MultiHarp software is supported on Windows 8 and Windows 10 including the x64 versions.
+The MultiHarp software is supported on Windows 8.1 and Windows 10 including the x64 versions.
 The programming library is a DLL with demos for various programming languages.
 Please refer to the manual (PDF) for instructions.

+## What's new in version 3.0

+- Support of the new hardware model MultiHarp 160
+- Support of the external FPGA interface (EFI) of the MultiHarp 160
+- Support of the programmable input hysteresis of the MultiHarp 160
+- Fixes a critical bug where in previous versions the call of some White Rabbit functions might damage the content of the device EEPROMs
+- Fixes a bug where the return time of MH_ReadFifo was very long

 ## What's new in version 2.0